 In conclusion, Sorry We Missed You is a beautiful and important film informing the world on the monstrous exploitation of zero-hour contracts.

-by Jack Weir, Winner of the Kyle Chronicle Best Film Review competition 2019
+Jack Weir is the winner of the Kyle Chronicle Best Film Review competition 2019